Game-Development-Resources/Autotile-47/README.md

 if (down and left ) { bit_count += down_left;  }
 ```

 Note that we only want to add the diagonal values if both the adjacent orthogonal tiles exist.
-When there are zero or one orthogonal tiles, we want to display diagonal tiles as disconnected from one another.
+When there are zero or one orthogonal tiles (adjacent to the diagonal tile), we want to display diagonal tiles as disconnected from one another.
 This is demonstrated in the example image below (assuming we're autotiling the center tile):
 * The upper-right tile doesn't have any supporting orthogonal blocks, so the center tile should be autotiled in a way that ignores the upper-right tile.
 * The upper-left and bottom-right tiles are only supported by one orthogonal block, so we also want to autotile the center tile while ignoring those diagonal tiles.
-* The bottom-left block is supported by two orthogonal blocks, so we want to autotile the center tile to it to create the appearance that all four tiles are connected..
+* The bottom-left block is supported by two orthogonal blocks, so we want to autotile the center tile in a way that makes all four tiles appear connected.

 ![image_orthagonal_diagonal_192x192](https://user-images.githubusercontent.com/6045676/173733185-d1431319-cf14-484f-bc4e-88890ff4cd13.png)

 Once we have calculated the bitmap value for the tile, we need to convert it into the appropriate subimage.
-To do this, we'll use a hash table that will need to be defined ahead of time.
-The hash table is detailed below.
+To do this, we'll use a hash table (that will need to be defined ahead of time).

 ```
 subimage = global.map_bitwise_tile_47[? bit_count];
-return(subimage);
 ```

 ## Autotile hash table

 [scr_init_bitwise_map()](/example_gamemaker_project/Autotile47Bitwise.gmx/scripts/scr_init_bitwise_map.gml)

-In this example, GameMaker global variable global.map_bitwise_tile_47 is a hash table that maps all possible bitmap values (that can be produced by our script above) to their corresponding graphics subimage numbers.
+In this example, our GameMaker global variable `global.map_bitwise_tile_47` is a hash table that maps all possible bitmap values (that can be produced by our script above) to their corresponding graphics subimage numbers.

-There are 47 possible subimages (thus the reason for this example being named "Autotile 47").
+There are 47 possible subimages (thus the reason for this example being named "Autotile-47").
 ```
 global.map_bitwise_tile_47[?
 2]   = 0;
 global.map_bitwise_tile_47[?
 16]  = 1;